Triple Threat Position – Complete Guide 2023

 These fundamental concepts are as follows:

-- Put more weight on the balls of your feet rather than your heels.
+• Put more weight on the balls of your feet than on your heels.

 For example, if you always prefer to shoot in this position, it makes the defender clear about your moves.
 If your Plan A did not go accordingly, you would act by shooting the ball.
 The defender spares the space, and you shoot the ball in open space.